What is Non-Linear Regression?

 Difference between logit and probit

-Both logit and probit models yield the almost same results.
-The logit and probit functions are increasing and both functions increase relatively quickly in the central portion and relatively slow at the extremities and both functions lie between 0 and 1.
+Both logit and probit models yield almost the same results.
+The logit and probit functions are increasing, and both functions increase relatively quickly in the central portion and relatively slow at the extremities, and both functions lie between 0 and 1.
 While the only key difference between the logit and probit models is in the use of the link function

 Authors